theirc/airbel/src/_projects/tunakujenga.md

     link_title:
     description_markdown: >-
-      Concept takes on the name Tunakujenga, which means "We Build You" in Swahili.
+      Concept takes on the name Tunakujenga, which means "We Build You" in Kiswahili.
 The team films 10 videos with Ubongo and creates SEL activity cards and other learning materials.
   - date: 2017-11-01 00:00:00
     title: Second round of prototyping with caregivers